techtolentino/techtolentino.github.io/_posts/2016-08-02-welcome-to-the-squad.md

 - **Dev / Design environments** - one cannot be successful without the proper tools and understanding of team practices.
 As a team, be ready to provide your newest member with all of the necessary software/hardware
 - **Introductory lunch** - while your entire team is there to work, one of the best ways to build and enhance relationships is in a simple team lunch.
 This opens up the communication lines and is the perfect opportunity become more acquainted

-#### People first
+#### Remember, people first

-Like I say on my homepage of this site, good code is about the people.
+I find it ironic that a product team can spend so much time, invested in solving for users, and at the same time lack an on-boarding process.
+It doesn't make sense to me.
+To reiterate what I say on the landing page of this site, **good code is about the people**, it's about the team and the users we solve for.
 It truly is.
-And when it comes to on-boarding new team members, it's **not** about how quickly one can get a pull-request up and merged.
+And when it comes to on-boarding new team members, it's **not** about how quickly one can get a pull-request up and merged or how fast one can build an asset.

-At least in my opinion it's not.
+At least in my opinion it isn't.

 In my humble opinion, the proper on-boarding of a new team addition is about fostering a healthy team culture from the get go, and I believe it is something that every individual on the team is responsible for.